kricheso/Tsuru/README.md

 }
 ```

-### Hand Written Character Recongition
+### Hand Written Character Recognition
-Tsuru can recongize japanese characters the user writes in the application.
-This is done with machine learning technogolies and can be utlized for free with a third party framewrok called [Zinnia](http://taku910.github.io/zinnia/).
-The framework is realtively easy to use and there are many examples of it working on Github just in case I need a reference.
+Tsuru can recognize Japanese characters the user writes in the application.
+This is done with machine learning technologies and can be utilized for free with a third-party framework called [Zinnia](http://taku910.github.io/zinnia/).
+The framework is relatively easy to use and there are many examples of it working on GitHub for reference.

 ### Furigana
-Tsuru can fetch furigana for Kanji vocabuary and place readings on flashcards.
-This can be done by sending over the vocabuary term to [Yahoo!
+Tsuru can fetch furigana for Kanji vocabulary and place readings on flashcards.
+This can be done by sending over the vocabulary term to [Yahoo!
 Japan's Furigana Service API](https://developer.yahoo.co.jp/webapi/jlp/furigana/v1/furigana.html) and getting the returned result.
 I will then insert that result into the card with an API service class.